youyanggu/covid19_projections/estimating-true-infections-revisited.md

 ## Summary

-We present a simple method that 1) computes a standardized test positivity rate for every US state and 2) uses the adjusted test positivity rate and confirmed cases to estimate the true prevalence of COVID-19 infections for every US state and county.
-The heuristics we present are computable using simple arithmetic and hence are easily accessible.
+We present a simple nowcasting model that 1) computes a standardized test positivity rate for every state in the United States and 2) uses the adjusted test positivity rate and confirmed cases to estimate the true prevalence of COVID-19 infections for every US state and county.
+The heuristics we present are computable using simple arithmetic and are hence easily accessible.

+To estimate the prevalence ratio (defined as the ratio of true infections to reported cases) on day `i`, we use the following heuristic: `prevalence-ratio(day_i) = (1500 / (day_i + 50) * (positivity-rate(day_i))^(0.5) + 2`, where `day_i` is the number of days since February 12, 2020.

 Using this methodology, we built a visualization at [covid19-projections.com](https://covid19-projections.com) that contains our estimates for every US state (50 states + DC + 4 territories) and roughly all US counties (3,140).

-We found that the peak prevalence of COVID-19 in the US was roughly equal in June/July and in March/April (peak of ~300,000 new infections per day).
-However, the implied infection fatality rate (IIFR) is lower in June-July (~0.5%) than in March-April (~1%).
-In contrast, we estimate that the October-December wave reached over 500,000 new infectious per day, about twice as high as the first two waves.
+We found that the peak prevalence of COVID-19 in the US was roughly equal in the summer (June-July 2020) as in the spring (March-April 2020).
+During both waves, new incident cases (true infections) reached around 300,000 new infections per day.
+However, because deaths were about 50% lower in the summer, the *implied infection fatality rate (IIFR)* is lower in June-July (~0.5%) than in March-April (~1%).
+During the the fall wave in October-December 2020, we estimate that new infections exceeded 500,000 per day in the US, about twice as high as the first two waves.
 In total, by mid-November 2020, we estimate around 50 million (1 in 7) Americans have been infected at some point by the SARS-CoV-2 virus.

 ## Prelude

 In July 2020, we released a report, *[Estimating True Infections: A Simple Heuristic to Measure Implied Infection Fatality Rate](/estimating-true-infections)*, that contains our first attempt at creating a heuristic that can be used to estimate true infections in the US based on the confirmed cases and test positivity rate.
-Now, in November 2020, we are posting a revision of the methods based on new data that have come to light over the course of the past four months.
+Four months later, in November 2020, we are posting a revision of the methods based on new data and research that have come to light.

 ## Introduction

 Knowing the true number of people who are infected with COVID-19 in the US is an essential step towards understanding the disease.
 But estimating this number is not a simple task.
-The true number of infections is many times greater than the reported number of cases in the US because the majority of infected individuals do not get tested due to several reasons: 1) they are asymptomatic, 2) they are only mildly symptomatic, 3) they do not have easy access to testing, or 4) they simply do not want to get tested.
+The true number of infections in the US (otherwise known as incident cases) is many times greater than the number of reported cases because the majority of infections are not detected.
+Individuals infected with the SARS-CoV-2 virus may not be detected due to several possible reasons: 1) they choose not get tested because they are asymtopmatic or only mildly symptomatic, 2) the tests do not detect the virus, 3) they do not have easy access to testing, or 4) they simply do not want to get tested.

 In this report, we present two contributions:
 - A simple method to standardize the test positivity rate between states.
-- A simple function that maps the adjusted positivity rate and date to the prevalence ratio, defined as the ratio of incident cases to confirmed cases.
+- A simple function that maps the adjusted positivity rate and date to the prevalence ratio, defined as the ratio of true infections to confirmed cases.
 We can then use prevalence ratio and confirmed cases to estimate the true incidence of the disease in each US state and county.

-Using this method, we estimate that the true number of new infections peaked at close to 300,000 new infections per day in both the March-April and June-August waves.
-The similarity in the peak matches the hospitalization data, which also shows a similar peak for the two waves.

-Once we have a reasonable estimate of the true number of newly infected individuals per day, we can use the reported deaths to compute whta we call the *implied infection fatality rate (IFFR)*, which is a metric derived by taking a region's reported deaths and dividing it by the true infections estimate (after accounting for lag).
-The IIFR for the US was above 1% in March, stabilized at around 0.7% in April-May before decreasing to ~0.5% in July-August.
-Note that our IIFR estimate does not take into account excess/unreported COVID-19 deaths, so it is likely a lower bound for the true IFR.
-This is further explained [below](#implied-infection-fatality-rate-iifr).
+As the US entered the third and most severe wave in the fall of 2020, there were very few resources that provided easily-accessible, real-time estimates of true infections.
+The few existing resources often had drastically different results and sometimes unrealistic values.
+For example, on November 11, 2020, when the US was reporting 125,000 cases per day, a model from the The Institute for Health Metrics and Evaluation at the University of Washington estimated true infections in the US to be between 166,000 and 266,000 per day, with a mean of 215,000 per day.
+This suggests a 47-75% detection rate, which is a somewhat unreasaonable estimate considering that an estimated [40%](https://www.cdc.gov/coronavirus/2019-ncov/hcp/planning-scenarios.html) of infected individuals are asymptomatic.
+The unreliability of existing resources and the high uncertainty of the future make it difficult for people to make decisions, whether they are regular citizens wondering if they should go home for Thanksgiving, or policy makers trying to determine how to best handle the outbreak.
+This is the motivation behind our work.

+It is difficult to predict the future if we do not even know what is currently happening.
+Hence, we wanted to make an easily accessible, easy-to-maintain model that can paint a clearer picture of what is currently happening in the United States.
+We call this "nowcasting".
+Unlike our past work in predicting future deaths early on in the pandemic, this most recent effort focuses solely on what has happened and what is currently happening.
+We hope that this work can be valuable in adding some degree of certainty to a highly uncertain period, whether it is for academics who are studying COVID-19 or concerned individuals worried about their family's well-being.

+We began this project on November 17 and launched our initial estimates on [covid19-projections.com](https://covid19-projections.com) a day later, on November 18.
+We added estimates for US counties on November 23 and released this report on November 25.

 ## Disclaimers

 - All of the work presented on this page has not been peer-reviewed, and so we encourage reading this with a healthy dose of skepticism.
 We hope that the reader can make their own conclusions based on the evidence we present.
 The methods are subject to change based on new data/evidence.

 - **Important:** The methods described here produce merely estimates of total infections and are by no means definitive.
-Please do not view this work as the "truth".
 In fact, by only using confirmed cases and testing data, we are missing the granularity that could be provided had we also included hospitalization and death data.
-This is done intentionally because we wanted a fast, flexible, and simple way to estimate infections.
+This is done intentionally because we wanted a fast and simple way to estimate infections.
 More complex/sophisticated models take time to conceptialize, implement, and refine.
-Unfortunately, at the time this project was started (November 2020), time is of the essence.
-Many regions of the US are flying blind due to the lack of reliable data and estimates.
-Hence, we decided to stick to a simple methodology so that we can provide an output sooner rather than later.
-Once this simple ("baseline") estimate is available, we can dedicate more time to refining the methodology to incorporate additional data sources.
+Unfortunately, at the time this project was started in November 2020, time was of the essence.
+Some regions in the US were "flying blind" due to the lack of reliable data and estimates.
+Hence, we decided to stick to a simple methodology that can generate a reasonable output sooner rather than later.
+Over time, we can dedicate more time to refining the methodology by incorporating additional data sources.

 - The outputs from this analysis are only as good as the provided input data.
-If states, for example, underreport/misrreport COVID-19 cases, then that could skew the outcome of this analysis.
+If states, for example, undercount or misrreport COVID-19 cases, then that could skew the outcome of this analysis.
 Hence, we call on all states to follow national guidelines and report data in a honest, comprehensive, and consistent manner.

-- This approach was optimized on US data.
-It is not necessarily applicable to countries outside the United States, where testing guidelines/procedures may be drastically different.
-One may need to refit the prevalence curve to suit each country.
+- This approach was optimized on data from the United States.
+In its unedited form, it is not necessarily applicable to countries outside the US, where testing guidelines and procedures may be drastically different.
+However, it may be possible to refit the prevalence curve to suit each country.

-- While all the methods on this page were developed independently, we want to note that this is not a novel approach.
+- While all the methods on this page were developed independently, the underlying basis of our methodology is not a novel approach.
 See prior work by [Peter Ellis](http://freerangestats.info/blog/2020/05/09/covid-population-incidence), [David Blake](https://medium.com/@dblake.mcg/making-the-o-zone-plots-2a83708f7d6a), and [Campbell et al](https://arxiv.org/pdf/2005.08459.pdf).

-As of November 2020, we are aware of one other website that provides estimates on both a state-level and county-level: [covidestim.org](https://covidestim.org/).
-They use a different methodology based on cases and deaths (see [pre-print](https://www.medrxiv.org/content/10.1101/2020.06.17.20133983v1)).
+- As of November 2020, we are aware of one other website that provides estimates on both a state-level and county-level: [covidestim.org](https://covidestim.org/).
+They use a different methodology based on cases and deaths (see the [pre-print](https://www.medrxiv.org/content/10.1101/2020.06.17.20133983v1)).

-- Note that our use of the term *infection fatality rate (IFR)* refers to true deaths divided by true infections.
+- Note that our use of the term *implied infection fatality rate (IFR)* refers to true deaths divided by estimated true infections.
 It is not age-adjusted.
-As a result, if there is an increasing prevalence of the disease in a younger population, then the IFR will decrease, despite the deadliness of the virus remaining unchanged among a particular age group.
+As a result, if there is an increasing prevalence of the disease in a younger population, then the IIFR will decrease, despite the deadliness of the virus remaining unchanged among a particular age group.
 It is likely that the fatality rate for a given age group have not changed significantly.

-- To compute our estimates of the *implied infection fatality rate (IIFR)*, we use only reported deaths in the numerator.
-If a state is significantly undercounting COVID-19 deaths, then our estimates will likely underestimate the true IFR.
+Furthermore, if a state is significantly undercounting COVID-19 deaths, then our estimates will likely underestimate the true IFR.
 Since most states are [undercounting](https://www.nytimes.com/interactive/2020/05/05/us/coronavirus-death-toll-us.html) COVID-19 deaths, our IIFR estimate is closer to a lower bound for the true infection fatality rate.
-For example, if true deaths is 50% higher than reported deaths, then the true IFR will be roughly 50% higher than the IIFR.
+For example, if true deaths is 35% higher than reported deaths, then the true IFR will be roughly 35% higher than the IIFR.
 To get a better understanding of the true deaths caused by COVID-19, we recommend looking into [excess deaths](https://www.cdc.gov/nchs/nvss/vsrr/covid19/excess_deaths.htm), something we do not do in this analysis.

 [Back to Top](#top)

 ## Data

 *Input*: We use reported cases and testing data from [The COVID Tracking Project](https://covidtracking.com/data/download/).
-For county infection estimates, we use county case data from [Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series).
+For county-level infections estimates, we use county case data from [Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series).

 *Output*: We have uploaded the infections estimates to [our GitHub](https://github.com/youyanggu/covid19_projections/tree/master/infection_estimates).